tijsboussier/blog/_changelog/January-2025.md

 ### 10 January 2025
 - Slightly reduced the size of the post titles on the homepage and removed the thick black border at the top of the header.
+- Changed the font and styling for headings.